0x0f0f0f/gobba/README.md

 line argument, then it will be ran as a program.
 If you are running a program you may want to use the flag `-p` to print the results of the expressions that are evaluated.
 Otherwise, if a program is not specified a REPL session will be opened.
 If the `minicaml` executable is ran with the flag `-v1`, it will show the AST equivalent of each submitted expression, if ran with `-v2` it will also show each reduction step in the evaluation.
+Use the experimental `-j` flag to compile a program to Javascript, using the [Ramda](https://ramdajs.com/) library as a "functional prelude".

 Keep in mind that **minicaml** is purely functional and values are immutable.